tsdataclinic/TREC/analysis/README.md

 Directory Structure:

-    ├── LICENSE
     ├── README.md                       <- The top-level README for developers using this project.
     │
-    ├── src                <- Source code for use in this project.
+    ├── src                             <- Source code for use in this project │   ├── run_pipeline.py             <- Data pipeline script that calls functions from each step │   │
-    │   ├── __init__.py    <- Makes src a Python module
+    │   ├── config.json                 <- Config file needed to run the pipeline
     │   │
-    │   ├── data           <- Scripts to download raw data sources │   │   └── make_dataset.py
+    │   ├── data                        <- Scripts to download raw data sources │   │   ├── get_raw_data.py         <- Raw data download pipeline consisting of each of the below steps
+    │   │   ├── get_POI_data.py
+    │   │   ├── get_transit_feeds.py
+    │   │   ├── get_census_data.R
+    │   │   ├── get_LODES.py
+    │   │   └── get_osm_data.py
     │   │
-    │   ├── process           <- Scripts to perform processing operations on GTFS, hospital data sets │   │   └── make_dataset.py
+    │   ├── process                     <- Scripts to perform processing operations on GTFS, hospital data, and walksheds │   │   ├── process_data.py         <- Processing pipeline consisting of each of the below steps │   │   ├── process_stops.py
+    │   │   ├── process_hospitals.py
+    │   │   ├── process_walksheds.py
+    │   │   └── process_fsf.py          <- Contains a function to process Flood Risk data from FSF
     │   │
-    │   ├── features       <- Scripts to turn raw and processed data into features for the web app │   │   └── build_features.py
+    │   ├── features                    <- Scripts to turn raw and processed data into features for the web app │   │   ├── build_stop_features.py  <- Pipeline to add all features to the stops file │   │   ├── count_jobs.py
+    │   │   └── jobs_vulnerability.py
     │   │
+    │   └── utils                       <- Some geospatial helper functions used across the pipeline

 --------